jrenaud90/TidalPy/Documentation/future_structure.md

 | Global tidal heating, e^4 truncation | 0.021 ms | 0.010 ms | **2.0x faster** |
 | Global tidal heating, e^10 truncation | 0.025 ms | 0.016 ms | **1.6x faster** |

 The planet-building row is the largest change.
 The classic path handed the interior to BurnMan, which does mineral-physics lookups and its own root finding: the new path integrates the equation of state in C++.
-A fresh Io went from 1.4 seconds to about 3 milliseconds.

 The global tidal heating rows use the homogeneous Love method, which solves the same problem as the classic `quick_tidal_dissipation`, at eccentricity truncations both backends tabulate.
 At level n both keep the eccentricity terms through $e^n$: the classic tables hold the squared $G^2$, the new ones every term of the unsquared $G$, so the new side sums more modes at the same level.
 The new backend accepts e^1 through e^5, e^10, e^15, and e^20 and promotes any other requested level to the next tabulated one, so a request for e^6 or e^8 runs at e^10.
 Its cost follows the number of distinct forcing frequencies rather than the number of modes: Love numbers are solved once per frequency and degree, and the layer-averaged shear modulus the homogeneous methods need is formed once per frequency and shared by every degree, so adding degrees adds little.
 With the `radial_solver` Love method each frequency and degree is a full radial solve instead, and that solve dominates.